5 Things You’d Better Do When Unemployed

 Besides, watch your social media accounts, especially Facebook and LinkedIn: they must look presentable, include keywords that fit your job description, and get updated at least from time to time.

 Sitting at home and waiting for the interview call-back won’t save the situation.
 You eventually get stuck in the house and become self-contained.
-Don’t forget about your friends, family, and even former colleagues: arrange frequent lunches or simple go-outs for a coffee to keep in touch with the contacts.
+Don’t forget about your friends, family, and even former colleagues: arrange frequent lunches or simple go-outs for a coffee to keep in touch with your contacts.

 Even a walk in the park would colorize your routine.
-And yes, suggestions about going out for a movie, doing shopping, or joining your friends for a camping weekend shouldn’t be denied as well – activities like that are beneficial for both your physical health and the state of mind.
+And yes, suggestions about going out for a movie, doing shopping, or joining your friends for a camping weekend shouldn’t be denied as well – activities like that are beneficial for both your physical health and your state of mind.

 Also, do not underestimate social media.
 It is a great way to stay in touch and promote yourself as a potential employee.
 A lot of companies check online web pages and evaluate social media pictures to find new staff.